Search This Blog

 “I dreamt about concentration camps for Christians,” Jubilee stated in a near-whisper, “I know you have too.
 Does that mean that those of us that refuse the Mark of the Beast are all doomed to suffer?”

-Her eyes were so round and expression so fearful, Peter instantly felt the need to comfort her.
+Her eyes were so round and expression so fearful, Peter instinctively wanted to comfort her.
 “Don’t worry, J.B., there’s hope for all who follow the instructions.
 Right after Jesus tells His disciples that hearts will fail from fear, He goes on to say in Luke 21:27-28, ‘Then they will see the Son of Man coming in a cloud with power and great glory.
 Now when these things begin to happen, look up and lift up your heads, because your redemption draws near.’
 If you then read Revelation 12, verse 6 mentions a woman who flees to the wilderness, ‘where she has a place prepared by God, that they should feed her there one thousand two hundred and sixty days.’
 The woman represents the True church and the Christians who are being persecuted by the Anti-Christ, the one referred to as the dragon in this chapter.
 Although Revelation is full of symbolism, we can take verse six literally.
 If we flee to remote locations and make certain to stockpile enough food for a minimum of 1,260 days, or roughly three and a half years, we stand a good chance of surviving to see the Lord’s return where we will be transformed and meet Him in the air.
 Turn now to Revelation 12 and read verses 13-17.”

-“’Now when the dragon saw that he had been cast to the earth, he persecuted the woman who gave birth to the male Child.
+She read, “’Now when the dragon saw that he had been cast to the earth, he persecuted the woman who gave birth to the male Child.
 But the woman was given two wings of a great eagle, that she might fly into the wilderness to her place, where she is nourished for a time and times and half a time, from the presence of the serpent.
 So the serpent spewed water out of his mouth like a flood after the woman, that he might cause her to be carried away by the flood.
 But the earth helped the woman, and the earth opened its mouth and swallowed up the flood which the dragon had spewed out of his mouth.
 And the dragon was enraged with the woman, and he went to make war with the rest of her offspring, who keep the commandments of God and have the testimony of Jesus Christ.’”
-She silently reread the verses again before saying, “I see the symbolism again of the Anti-Christ and the woman’s child representing believers.
+She silently reread the verses again before saying, “I see the symbolism again of the Antichrist and the woman’s child representing believers.
 I’m guessing that the ‘time and times and half a time’ also refers to three and a half years of safety in the wilderness areas.”

-“Honestly, I’ve heard many theories in the meaning behind ‘time and times and half a time,’ but when you compare it with the above 1,260 days as you just did, logic states this also means three and a half years,” he agreed.
+“Honestly, I’ve heard many theories about the meaning behind ‘time and times and half a time,’ but when you compare it with the above 1,260 days as you just did, logic states this also means three and a half years,” he agreed.

-“You’ve cleared up a lot for me, but I still feel like I have a million more questions,” she said with a sigh.
+“What you are saying makes so much sense.
+You’ve cleared up a lot for me, but I still feel like I have a million more questions,” she said with a sigh.

 “I know there’s a lot to discuss, but we don’t have to talk about it all in one night,” Peter reminded.